Unveiling Natural Resources, Their Types, and Significance

 Presenting a list of Benefits of Natural Resources, that will show you just how much they contribute to an enhanced Quality of Living.

-Food, Shelter, Clothing
+1. Food, Shelter, Clothing

-Natural resources like lakes, are essential for providing us with Clean Drinking Water, without which none of us would be able to survive.
-Moreover, without natural resources like wood or metal ores, we wouldn’t be able to build houses.
+Without natural resources like wood or metal ores, we wouldn’t be able to build houses.
 Neither would we be able to make tools like axes that are used for hunting.
+Therefore, the significance of resources is manifested through the availability of food, shelter and clothing for human beings.

-Solar Power
+3. Solar Power

 Cool Fact: An hour of sunlight supplies enough electricity for every human on Earth, for an entire year!

-An Important Source of Medicines
+5. An Important Source of Medicines

-All of us have taken some sort of medicine at some point or the other in our lives.
+6. All of us have taken some sort of medicine at some point or the other in our lives.
 Medicines like Antipyretics (the drugs used to bring a fever down) are derived from plants.
 Yet other drugs like Morphine, come from the Opium Poppy.

-Cool Fact: Medicines like Antibiotics and Anesthetics, were first discovered in bacteria that was found on plants.
+Cool Fact: Medicines like Antibiotics and Anesthetics were first discovered in bacteria that was found on plants.

-They Provide Employment to Millions
+7. They Provide Employment to Millions

-Industries like Agriculture, Manufacturing and Energy Production, all rely heavily on natural resources.
+8. Industries like Agriculture, Manufacturing and Energy Production, all rely heavily on natural resources.
 It is in the availability of these very resources that has a direct impact on the employment of millions of people across the globe.

 Construction companies serve as a prime example of the many industries that benefit from the use of natural resources.
 For instance, they need resources like Sand and Wood, to build houses.
 When it comes to agricultural companies, they need the vital resource of Land, in order to plant crops.

-They Contribute to Economic Growth
+9. They Contribute to Economic Growth

-A large number of countries export natural resources in order to generate foreign exchange earnings.
+10. A large number of countries export natural resources in order to generate foreign exchange earnings.
 They can use these earnings in order to import food and other essential goods, for the most basic needs of their populace.

 The extraction of natural resources also gives a great boost to the economies of many developing nations.
-That is why you will see that in many developing countries, several people migrate from rural areas, to find work near urban centers.
+That is why you will see that in many developing countries, several people migrate from rural areas, to find work near urban centres.
 All so that they can feed their families back home!

-They are an Important part of our Culture and Identity
+11. They are an Important part of our Culture and Identity

-The importance of natural resources extends well beyond their practical benefits.
+12. The importance of natural resources extends well beyond their practical benefits.
 In some cultures, natural resources are even part of their spiritual beliefs.
 For example, the Aboriginal people in Australia believe that their land is a gift from their ancestors, and it is their responsibility to take care of it.

-• Building houses from raw materials found in nature.
+1. Building houses from raw materials found in nature.

-• Making pottery from clay found on land.
+2. Making pottery from clay found on land.

-• Making weapons from rocks.
+3. Making weapons from rocks.

-• Making clothes from animal skins.
+4. Making clothes from animal skins.

 At EuroKids we believe that empathy is a trait that should be inculcated in children for all living things.
 To do that, they must first start caring for the world they live in.
 We encourage you to help them understand just how important natural resources are.
 After all, they are the future generation that will take care of our Planet Earth.